NonVideri/NonVideri.github.io/README.md

 ### Nest Blog API

 - A Mini Blog that's a Web RESTful API Application.
-- Uses Sequelize and Postgres Database.
+- Uses sequelize-typescript and Postgres Database.
 - Has authentication with Passport, validates user input and has routes protected with JWT.
 - Allows the user to perform standard CRUD actions with blog posts.
 - Built using NestJS.